 #10.
 Xhosa wedding dress

 This Xhosa bride looked gorgeous on her wedding day with this traditional Xhosa wedding attire.
 The Xhosa people have a way of dressing up their brides for their traditional ceremonies.
 They use white and black fabric to design wedding gowns.
 The beadwork is genuinely remarkable and reminiscent of the Xhosa culture.
-Interestingly, the bridal gown train is not an extension of the gown.
-Rather, it is a different material that drapes from the shoulder.
 Isn’t that cool?

 #11.
 Isiagu African wedding dress

-African wedding dresses come in different shades of colors, fabrics and design.
+African wedding dresses come in different shades of colors, fabrics, and designs.
+They are usually more affordable compared to imported white gowns.
 Thankfully, African designers are taking up the challenge to make stunning wedding dresses using locally available fabrics.
-Eventually, with more acceptance, this trend can help to revive Africa’s ailing textile industries.
-Also, the huge foreign exchange spent annually on the importation of white wedding dresses will be a thing of the past.
-Can you wear an African wedding dress on your big day?
-If you already did, what was the feeling like?
-Share your thoughts in the comment box below.
+With more acceptance, this trend can help to revive Africa’s ailing textile industries.